Design Principle

 A logo is not a picture

 A logo is an identity system with one anchor mark and multiple specified variations.
 The anchor mark is the primary identity.
-The variations exist because the anchor mark can’t be used in every context — and forcing it into contexts it wasn’t designed for is how brands lose consistency.
+The variations exist because the anchor mark can’t be used in every context.
+Forcing it into contexts it wasn’t designed for is how brands lose consistency.

 A versatile logo is one where the variations are planned.
 A non-versatile logo is one where the variations are improvised.
 Every time a brand designer has to invent a new version of a logo on the fly (because the original doesn’t work in a specific context), the brand drifts.
 Over years, the drift becomes visible inconsistency.